 Messermeister will work with Bloomfield, Lee and Zepeda to design knives with artisans in Germany, Italy, and Japan and signature knives will be sold on Messermeister.com and in select retail stores.

 April Bloomfield is a British-born, James Beard Award winning chef and was previously owner of some of New York City’s most legendary Michelin Star-rated restaurants.
-She looks forward to bringing her creativity and expertise to the partnership while supporting GreenWave, her charity of choice which trains and supports regenerative ocean farmers to create jobs and protect the planet, saying, “What a treat to be able to help create a knife with Messermeister which is both functional and elegant, and one that fits in your hand as an extension of yourself."
+“What a treat to be able to help create a knife with Messermeister which is both functional and elegant, and one that fits in your hand as an extension of yourself."